-5.32 Where new basement accommodation meets the requirements of Policy Q27 (c) (i) and (ii) and is acceptable in principle it is essential that it is of a suitable standard.
+5.32 Where new basement accommodation meets the requirements of Policy Q27 F (i) and (ii) and is acceptable in principle it is essential that it is of a suitable standard.

-5.33 Policy Q27 (ii) seeks to address this by resisting new residential basement accommodation beneath existing basements.
+5.33 Policy Q27 F (ii) seeks to address this by resisting new residential basement accommodation beneath existing basements.
 To minimise the amount of excavation and to ensure adequate amenity for users, the floor to ceiling heights of new residential basements should not exceed 3m.

 5.34 The very nature of basement accommodation means that issues of outlook, amenity and daylight and sunlight can be challenging.
-Light-wells for example provide very limited outlook whilst daylight and sunlight can be restricted by adjoining boundary treatments and ground levels.
+Light wells for example provide very limited outlook whilst daylight and sunlight can be restricted by adjoining boundary treatments and ground levels.
 To ensure good quality residential accommodation the Council will generally seek to ensure that the habitable accommodation of new residential units is not solely contained at basement level but instead split over basement and ground floor.
-Ideally living rooms and kitchens should be at ground level with bedrooms below but some site circumstances may dictate otherwise.
+Ideally living rooms and kitchens should be at ground level with bedrooms below, but some site circumstances may dictate otherwise.
 Designers should consider layouts that optimise daylight penetration and good ventilation and guard against poor outlook and oppressive sense of enclosure.

 5.35 Whilst basement level courtyard gardens can provide adequate outlook for bedrooms they rarely gain sufficient sunlight to count as usable outdoor amenity space.
-For living rooms and kitchens consideration should be given to grading the ground outside so that there is better outlook then might be provided by a conventional light-well.
-Where possible light-wells should be stepped and planted with trailing plants and / or have light reflective finishes such as glazed bricks.
+For living rooms and kitchens consideration should be given to grading the ground outside so that there is better outlook than might be provided by a conventional light well.
+Where possible light wells should be stepped and planted with trailing plants and / or have light reflective finishes such as glazed bricks.
+Design considerations for all private amenity space are outlined in paragraphs 2.63 and 2.64 in Part 2 of this SPD.